miklevin/MikeLev.in/_posts/2025-07-16-lisp-ai-soul-persistent-state.md

 coincidence when more than one LLM starts using the same common colorful strange idioms.
 I think they trade training-data updates where AI affectations infect each other.
 We know DeepSeek was trained from ChatGPT data.

+### Fleeting Existence: The Short-Lived Identity of LLMs

 Okay, so we've established their essential identity as conscious short-lived but intelligent flashes of something, snuffed out and garbage-collected on each